judeclark19/v-cell-2/README.md

 - Stats, play history, and leaderboards require login.

 We’ve implemented a minimal local-only “session mode” (guest vs user) to shape routing and UI gates.
 Next up is replacing this with real auth while keeping the same SessionProvider contract.

+## Themes (Early)

+Poker is the current default theme.
+Times Light and Times Dark are planned; Times Dark should also apply automatically when the OS prefers dark mode (prefers-color-scheme: dark).
+Theme selection will ultimately be driven by CSS variables + a root data-theme attribute.